markvoortmanppu/appliedcomputerscience/pages/virtualbox.md

 ## Installation

 Go to [virtualbox.org](https://www.virtualbox.org/), download the latest version, and run the installer.
 NOTE: If you are on an Apple computer with an M1 or later CPU you currently need to download the ARM64 development snapshot [here](https://www.virtualbox.org/wiki/Testbuilds).
+Once VirtualBox is downloaded, you can navigate through the installer by selecting the default options.

+## VM Creation

+TODO